 The housing uses a mixture of alloy and plastic parts, which don’t feel quite as solid as the Edelux.
 This makes no difference in day-to-day use but is noticeable when you first set up the light.

 We didn’t love the remnants of cables that were left behind when we ran the headlight without a rear light, but a small zip-tie and some shrink wrap put that issue to bed.
+We’ve also had issues with water-ingress on the light – be careful when washing or storing the bike upside down.

 The Exposure Revo is a beautifully made dynamo light that is perfect for unpaved adventures.
 Its standlight is particularly impressive, providing up to an hour of usable light, dropping down from 400 lumens progressively as it discharges.
 This makes it particularly good for bikepacking.